 Add this poppy seeds and milk mixture into the pan.
 Stir well.
 Adjust seasoning with salt.

-Cook the chicken pieces on high medium flame for 10 minutes without putting any lid.
+Cook the chicken pieces on a high medium flame for 10 minutes without putting any lid.

 Drizzle 1 tbsp of kewra water and 1 tbsp ghee.
 Mix gently.
 This kewra water and ghee will give a royal touch to the dish.
 Cover with a lid.
 Switch off the flame and let it rest for 5 minutes.